 In the example above, you could create a metric that asks:

-Once your agent is configured and saved, use the Test connection button in the agent config page to verify connectivity before running simulations.- WebSocket agents — Coval performs the WebSocket handshake and reports whether the connection was established successfully.
+Once your agent is configured and saved, use the Test connection button in the agent config page to verify connectivity before running simulations.
+What gets tested:- WebSocket agents — Coval performs the WebSocket handshake and reports whether the connection was established successfully.

-- HTTP agents — Coval sends the initialization request and reports the response.
+- HTTP / OpenAI-compatible agents — Coval sends the initialization request and reports the response.

 Connect Your Agent